 - get alcohol poisoning and lose consciousness or die

 - black out and forget what they’re doing or where they are

 - be injured while swimming, playing sport, climbing or even trying to cross a road

 - break the law or get into trouble with the police

-- lose control, behave inappropriately and harm important relationships or damage her reputation.
+- lose control, behave inappropriately and harm important relationships or damage their reputation.

-Many teenagers don’t understand the effects alcohol has on the body and how it can take a lot less alcohol for teenagers than for adults to feel the effects.
+Many teenagers don’t understand the effects alcohol has on the brain and how it can take a lot less alcohol for teenagers than for adults to feel the effects.